One of the oldest digital marketing tactics, email marketing, has one of the highest returns on investment today.

 On the other hand, social media marketing, which also has a high potential ROI, can sometimes be disruptive.
-You don’t always want to engage with an ad in your feed, and once you scroll past it, it’s out of your mind.
+You don’t always want to engage with an ad in your feed; once you scroll past it, it’s out of your mind.
 Not to mention YouTube ads, which most users skip after the obligatory five seconds, and mostly find annoying.

 Email has the luxury of being desired.
 After all, the recipient had to provide their contact details to the brand at some point of contact.
 As such, it can be leveraged into the driving force behind your conversions and sales.

-Give Them a Compelling Reason to Leave Email Address
+Provide a Compelling Reason to Leave Email Address

 The first rule of email collection is rather simple: you need to have a compelling reason for someone to give you their personal contact information.